 20 of the students participated in the pre-test said that it would be partly difficult, 20% of them said that they haven't decided yet and the remaining 60% said that it would be easy in response to the question "What do you think about programming robots in the activities that you perform/will perform?", while 5% of the students participated in the post-test said that it was partly difficult, 10% of them said that they haven't decided yet and 85% of the students said that it was easy, respectively.
 On the other hand, 45% of the pre-service teachers participated in the pre-test said that it would be partly difficult for them, 20% said that they haven't decided yet and the remaining 35% said it would be easy.
-20% of pre-service teachers participated in the post-test said that they haven't decided yet and the remaining 80% said it was easy.
-20% of the teachers participated in the pre-test said that it was easy if it was easy.
-20% of the teachers participated in the pre-test said that it was easy if it was easy.
-20% of the teachers participated in the pre-test said that they haven't decided yet and the remaining 80% said it was easy.
-20% of the teachers participated in the pre-test said that it would be partly difficult, 40% of them said that they haven't decided yet and the remaining 40% said that it would be partly difficult for them.

-would be easy in response to the same question, while 20% of the teachers participated in the post-test said that it was partly difficult, 5% of them said that they haven't decided yet and 75% of the teachers said that it was easy, respectively.
+20% of pre-service teachers participated in the post-test said that they had difficulties while the remaining 80% said it was easy.
+20% of the teachers participated in the pre-test said that it would be partly difficult, 40% of them said that they haven't decided yet and the remaining 40% said that it would be easy in response to the same question, while 20% of the teachers participated in the post-test said that it was partly difficult, 5% of them said that they haven't decided yet and 75% of the teachers said that it was easy, respectively.